adspect/adspect/overview.md

 ## What is Adspect

-[**Adspect**](https://www.adspect.ai/) is an easy-to-use cloud-based service for protecting affiliate campaigns (CPA offers, landing pages) from "bad" traffic.
-By bad traffic we mean:
+[**Adspect**](https://www.adspect.ai/) is an easy-to-use cloud-based service for protecting affiliate campaigns (CPA offers, landing pages) from unwanted traffic.
+By unwanted traffic we mean:

 * **moderators and policy teams** of ad networks
 * [click fraud](https://en.wikipedia.org/wiki/Click_fraud), ubiquitous in display ads and popunder